 Subposterior consensus and Weierstrass samplers Subposterior methods, such as the consensus Monte Carlo algorithms and the Weierstrass samplers of Section 4.2.1, allow for data parallelism and minimal communication because each subposterior Markov chain can be allocated to a processor and simulation can proceed independently.
-Communication is required only for final sample aggregation in consensus Monte Carlo or the periodic resampling of the global parameter in the Weierstrass sampler.
+Communication is required only for final sample aggregation in consensus

+Monte Carlo or the periodic resampling of the global parameter in the Weierstrass sampler.
 In consensus Monte Carlo, the quality of the approximate inference depends on both the effectiveness of the aggregation strategy and the extent to which dependencies in the posterior can be factorized into subposteriors.
 The Weierstrass samplers directly trade off approximation quality and the amount of decoupling between subposteriors.

-The consensus Monte Carlo approach originated at Google [Scott et al., 2013] and naturally fits the MapReduce programming model, allowing it to be executed on large computational clusters.
+The consensus Monte Carlo approach originated at Google [Scott et al., 2016] and naturally fits the MapReduce programming model, allowing it to be executed on large computational clusters.
 Recent work has extended consensus Monte Carlo and provides tools for designing simple consensus strategies [Rabinovich et al., 2015], but the generality and approximation quality of subposterior methods remain unclear.
+The Weierstrass sampler fits well into a BSP model.